Jensen's inequality for partial traces in von Neumann algebras: Jensen's inequality for states (non-tracial case)

 \section{Jensen's inequality for states (non-tracial case)}

-In this section we show a Jensen inequality similar to the partial traces but this works for more generally two states and without the tracial property.
+In this section we show a similar Jensen inequality with general, not necessarily, tracial states.
 We need the notion of operator convexity which is a stronger notion than that of ordinary convexity.
 Note that a continuous function $f$ on an interval $I$ is said to be \textbf{operator convex} if $f(\lambda x+ (1-\lambda) y)\leq \lambda f(x)+(1-\lambda) f(y)$ holds whenever $\lambda\in [0, 1]$ and for any self-adjoint operators $x, y$ with spectra included $I$.
 Operator convexity is stronger than ordinary convexity \cite{Bhatia1997}.